 - Cash prizes in the tone of USD$ 250 for the top 20 selected stories:

 - The winning entries will be published in the MWEW First Edition.

 Selected stories will be published in the MWEW First Edition hardcover book featuring all winning short stories and honourable mentions.
 It will be available in e-book to be showcased on the Maybank Foundation’s and the ASEAN Foundation’s websites.
 It will be widely disseminated to all their networks across ASEAN and globally.

-Due to the COVID-19 pandemic, the Awarding Ceremony will be conducted online in February 2021, in which the invitation will be issued later to all the participating writers.
+Due to the COVID-19 pandemic, the Awarding Ceremony will be conducted online in early 2021, in which the invitation will be issued later to all the participating writers.

 Each of the 20 Awardees will be granted USD 250 worth award, a personalised certificate and copies of the MWEW First Edition book in the mail.